April 6, 2015

-The Cancer Health Disparities Research Program will be offered to all NEIU undergraduate students interested in pursuing careers in social science and health care.
+The Cancer Health Disparities Research Program will be offered to all NEIU undergraduate students interested in pursuing academic and professional careers in health care.
 The program will be accepting 4 NEIU undergraduate students to work on a number of research projects addressing topics of cancer health disparities.
-The research-intensive experience provides students with an overview of health disparities and cancer health disparities, an opportunity to work with transdisciplinary research teams on NIH or other federal funded research projects, an introduction to basic social science research methods and writing, and exposure to community engaged participatory research topics.
-The program provides students with weekly seminars, journal club, faculty lectures, career advice, mentorship, and opportunities to become involved with local community health organizations and events.
-At the end of the summer, each trainee will be required to give a PowerPoint presentation of his/her project to NU and NEIU faculty members and staff, fellow trainees, and mentors.
+The research-intensive experience provides students with an overview of health disparities; an opportunity to work with transdisciplinary research teams, an introduction to basic research methods and writing and exposure to community engaged participatory research topics.
+The program provides students with weekly seminars, journal club, faculty lectures, mentorship and opportunities to become involved with local community health organizations and events.
+At the end of the summer, each trainee will be required to give a PowerPoint presentation of his/her project to NU and NEIU faculty members and staff, fellow trainees and mentors.

 Summer Leadership Program